"For where your treasure is, there your heart will be also." Matthew 6:21

 DTC #: 0141

 With this information the donor can request a stock transfer from their brokerage account to ours.
 However, one final thing needs to happen.
-The donor needs to contact the Sagemont Church finance department, Kim Rebresh, Finance Manager,
+The donor needs to contact the Sagemont Church accounting department by emailing Kim DeVoll, Accounting Manager.

 If you are 70½ and are required to take a minimum distribution from your IRA, please click on the link below to learn more about giving through a Qualified Charitable Distribution